 Masks, Puppets & Dolls

 Masks, puppets and dolls have universally had important and similar roles: to teach history, traditions, social norms, behaviors and values reflecting each cultures spiritual and governing systems.
-Real and legendary leaders, heroes and deified beings are glorified using puppets, masks and dolls in public and sanctioned performances, especially for the poor and illiterate, often accompanied by music, dance and unique staging and encouraging audience participation.
+Real and legendary leaders, heroes and deified beings are glorified using puppets, masks and dolls as Folk-Art in public and sanctioned performances, especially for the poor and illiterate, often accompanied by music, dance and unique staging and encouraging audience participation.
 Used as entertainment in many forms, these props all enhance the acceptance and veneration of familiar characters, events and values and are transformative.
-When one puts on a mask or manipulates strings or sticks, he/she embraces the character represented.
+When one puts on a mask, or manipulates strings or sticks, he/she embraces the character represented.
 Each form has been used for cultural and spiritual inculcation, performing ceremonial rituals or accompanying rites of passage such as initiations, burials, agricultural events, feasts, dances and dramas.
+Some masks are a distinct form of Tribal-Art.
 Our collection includes vintage pieces from Indonesia, China, India, Burma and Africa.

 Spiritual & Inspirational

-We have carefully selected two terms to describe our sacred pieces: Spiritual and Inspirational.
+We have carefully selected terms to describe our sacred pieces: Spiritual-and-Inspirational.
 Neither term needs to be religious, although objects in this section represent a reverence for and belief in spiritual power higher than ourselves.
 Larry Culliford states that “true art” is “…creations that reflect spiritual principles and values like beauty, creativity, honesty, generosity, discernment, patience, and perseverance… and… “forms a priceless living bridge between the everyday psychology of our minds and the universal spirit of humanity.”
 Rebecca Solnit states that Inspiration art, “allows us to travel somewhere else…and, serves as a means for us to escape into a different mentality and shows us a perspective of things we may not be used to or which we do not have easy access to.”
 Both may include meditation, contemplation and prayer components.
-Put simply, Inspirational and Spiritual art broaden us as human beings, expand our horizons, and hopefully bring us together by reflecting compassionate and thoughtful beliefs, whatever one’s religious tradition.
-VA’s collection includes statues, artifacts and ritual objects reflecting Buddhism, Hinduism, Christianity, Taoism, Popular Religion,Taoism, and Shamanism.
+Put simply, Inspirational and Spiritual art broadens us as human beings, expand our horizons, and hopefully bring us together by reflecting compassionate and thoughtful beliefs, whatever one’s religious tradition.
+VA’s collection includes statues, artifacts and ritual objects reflecting Buddhism (including Mahayana, Theravada, Chan and Tantric-Buddhism sects), Hinduism, Christianity, Taoism, Popular Religion,Taoism, Animism and Shamanism.

 Larry Cullinford, “Spirituality and Art,” Psychology Today, December 2017.